Plank theorems and their applications: a survey: Applications in analysis

 when $X$ is a Hilbert space.
 Observe that from Ball's complex plank theorem, there exists a unit vector $z$ such that $|\inner{v_j}{z}|\geq 1/\sqrt{n}$ for unit vectors $v_1,\ldots,v_n$ and $1\leq j\leq n$, whence

 This is the complex version of the polarization problem presented at the beginning of the section, and comparing with \eqref{eq:nth}, we see that it implies $c_n(H)\leq n^{n/2}$ for $H$ a complex Hilbert space.
 This was proven a few years prior to Ball's result by Arias-de-Reyna \cite{Hilcom} using results on permanents and Gaussian random variables, and it was also shown that $c_n(\ell_2^n(\mathbb{C})) = n^{n/2}$, so it follows from \eqref{eq:ell2} that $c_n(H) = n^{n/2}$ when $\dim H \geq n$.
+Note that by the nonhomogeneous polynomial complex plank theorem seen in \cref{sec:revisit}, we have a nonhomogeneous extension of \eqref{eq:ballpol} (this was stated in \cite{complnou} with a typo in the result): for unit vectors $v_1,\ldots,v_n$ and all vectors $y_1,\ldots,y_n$, there exists a unit vector $z$ such that

-Analogously to the Banach space case, it is conjectured that the same constant works for real Hilbert spaces, which was proven for $n\leq 5$ \cite{2004}.
+Analogously to the Banach space case, it is conjectured that the same constant works for real Hilbert spaces, which was proven for $n\leq 5$ in \cite{2004} and recently for $n\leq 14$ in \cite{pinasco}.
 Similarly, it is also expected that $c_n(\ell_2^n(\R))=n^{n/2}$.
 Note that the real polarization problem presented at the beginning of this section would imply this conjecture.
 We cannot expect to find a proof using known plank theorems, for even though Ball's complex plank theorem is sharp in complex Hilbert spaces, it does not hold for real Hilbert spaces (see \cref{sec:reforzone}).
 Nevertheless, many authors have provided upper bounds for the polarization constant of real Hilbert spaces.
 A simple argument follows from the result on complex Hilbert spaces along with the complexification of a real Hilbert space $H$, yielding $c_n(H)\leq 2^{n/2-1}n^{n/2}$, and the best result is from \cite{pfaff} and gives

 Another polarization problem has been investigated, deemed more interesting from a geometric point of view.
-It states that given unit vectors $u_1,\ldots,u_n$ in a real Hilbert space $H$, there exists a unit vector $v\in H$ such that
+It states that given unit vectors $u_1,\ldots,u_n$ in $\R^d$, there exists a unit vector $v\in \R^d$ such that

 Note that this is stronger than the real polarization problem presented earlier because the arithmetic-geometric mean inequality yields